 As the largest history museum in the Commonwealth of Pennsylvania and a proud affiliate of the Smithsonian Institution, the Heinz History Center is committed to telling the American story and inspiring a community of citizens to explore what it means to be an American.

-In partnership with the Smithsonian, the History Center’s America 101 initiative engages the public to learn American history through public programs, special exhibitions, digital learning tools, and educational curriculum.
-Through the America 101 initiative, the History Center regularly hosts U.S. naturalization ceremonies, special American flag folding events that honor veterans, and other forums to discuss issues such as civics, government, immigration, and history.
+The museum engages visitors through public programs, special exhibitions, digital learning tools, and educational curriculum.
+It hosts the award-winning “Be the Change: 9th Grade Civics Summit” program, U.S. naturalization ceremonies, American flag folding events, and other forums to discuss issues such as civics, government, immigration, and history.

 The America 101 App

 Could you pass the exam that contains the basic information our government believes all new citizens should know?
 Use the America 101 app to explore the History Center’s exhibitions, where you can test your knowledge of American history and civics, solve challenges, and create shareable memories.